tnguye20/cider-polybar/README.md

   -h, --help     Show help                                             [boolean]
 ```

-Insert this block inside of polybar config, tweak the interval to your liking.
+Insert this block inside of polybar config to use the module, tweak the interval to your liking.
 ```
 ...
 modules-left = bspwm i3 ciderbar